CZ-NIC/knot-resolver/doc/user/manager-client.rst

 .. option:: metrics

-    Reads aggregated metrics data in Prometheus format directly from the running resolver.
+    Get aggregated metrics from the running resolver in JSON format (default) or optionally in Prometheus format.

-    Requires a connection to the management API.
+    Requires a connection to the management HTTP API.

+    .. option:: --prometheus

+        Get metrics in Prometheus format if supported in the resolver.

     .. option:: [file]